CephalofairGames/frosthaven-faq/index.md

 <p><b>Is my first perk a misprint?</b> No. It thins your deck by removing both your -2 and a +1.</p>

 <p><b>If one of my summons draws a "+0, grant one of your summons Move 2" modifier card, what happens?</b> When cards refer to specific class mechanics, they always benefit the owner of the modifier card.
 In this case, the HIVE can grant one of their summons a Move 2.</p>

+<p><b>If one of my summons draws a "+1, after this attack ability, transfer" modifier card, what happens?</b> When cards refer to specific class mechanics, they always benefit the owner of the modifier card.
+In this case, the HIVE can transfer.</p>

+<p><b>Follow up to the above: Let's say I have an active summon (in Active Slot 1) and my current Mode (in Active Slot 2).
+Summon 1 draws the Transfer attack modifier card, and I transfer to it once its attack ability completes.
+Because I transferred, I place the Summon from Active Slot 2 in my previous location.
+Will Summon 2 get a turn</b> Yes, absolutely.</p>

 <p><b>Launch Pod (1) - Does my target need to survive for me to play a Summon?</b> - No. You can summon even if the target dies.
 (Note - this is not well-supported with the game's present rules and current card syntax, but has been ruled this way for thematic reasons.)</p>